 Mental Health Evaluations assist in diagnosing the nature and severity of a person’s problems with memory, thought processes, and behaviors.

 At Morgan Health Centers, our evaluations are customized to the unique needs of each patient.
 A mental health evaluation aims to:

 - Rule out other conditions that may be causing the symptoms

 - Include the patient while making decisions or changes with their mental health care plan

 - Identify long-term problems that might emerge in the future

 In general, a comprehensive mental health evaluation is intended to offer increased awareness of why an individual may be struggling to meet developmental, academic, or social milestones.
 The process often helps to solidify appropriate clinical diagnoses, but more importantly, works to identify which interventional or support services are recommended in order for individuals to perform at their best across multiple settings.

 As such, upon written consent, our team will communicate as needed with physicians, psychiatrists, therapists, school professionals, and other psychologists in order to coordinate management of the individual’s treatment plan, educational programs, and/or other necessary referrals or placements.

-The professionals at Morgan Mental Health provide the following psychological and/or psychiatric mental health evaluations:
+The professionals at Morgan Mental Health provide a variety of psychological and/or psychiatric mental health evaluations including those listed below:

 If you are seeking clarity or an evaluation for a mental health diagnosis, this can be obtained through the process of either a psychiatric or psychological mental health evaluation, though in some instances additional evaluations may be needed to make a determination.